jd11111/ising/README.md

 The $N=\infty$ labeled line is the exact solution in the infinite lattice limit.
 A jupyter notebook and the data to produce the above figure are included in the "visualization" directory.

 **Performance**:
 It takes around 200 seconds to generate the $N=100$ data in the above figure on my intel i7-9700k (8 cores@5Ghz).
 The precise parameters were: "N=100, N_CYCLE=10000, N_BURNCYCLES=1000, N_MAG=10000, N_BETASAMPLES =1000, BETA_MIN=0.00, BETA_MAX=1.00".
-See the comments in the "config.toml" file for descriptions of what these parameters do).
+See the comments in the "config.toml" file for descriptions of what these parameters do.

 ## Usage